Hole By Hole

 Hole 15: 350/327/297/274 – Par 4

 This par 4 of only 350 yards from the back tee may not require a driver off the tee.
 The drive must carry a large depression with hazard at the bottom.
 Those that do not make it to the top of the hill are faced with a substantial uphill lie.
 Tee shots lost to the right risk rolling down a steep bank to some thick bluegrass.
+Depending on the pin placement, tee shots on the left side will need a high approach to contend with the large trees that guard the front of the green.

 The green is slightly elevated and sits in a bowl-like area guarded by trees on the left and right front.
 It is an advantage to putt or chip from below the hole on this green as it slopes sharply from back to front.
 With a well-placed drive, this is a strong birdie chance.